kysely-org/kysely/site/docs/recipes/expressions.md

 }
 ```

-With this helper, you get a type error when trying to use it in a context where the `person` table isn't joined to the query.
+With this helper, you get a type error when trying to use it in contexts that don't include the "person" table.

 ## Conditional expressions